HubTou/certwatch/README.md

-The following command will make **certwatch** process your certificates list in *mycertslist.txt*, save all certificates in PEM format to *mycertsdir*, print all possible reports and details to screen and to an Excel workbook named *certwatch.out.xlsx*, and select or highlight certificates expired or set to expire in the coming 30 days.
+The following command will make **certwatch** process your certificates list in *mycertslist.txt*, save all certificates in PEM format to *mycertsdir*, print all possible reports and details to screen and to an Excel workbook named *certwatch.out.xlsx*, and select or highlight certificates expired or set to expire in the coming 30 days:
 ```Shell
 # certwatch -in -e certwatch.out.xlsx -s mycertsdir -f 30 mycertslist.txt | tee certwatch.out.txt
 ```